 #2 - Your maximum possible loss with your betting exchange should exactly match the amount you stand to profit from the bet you place with your bookmaker.

 Things To Keep In Mind

 The great thing about this bonus trick is that you can save yourself a majority portion of the bonus with almost no risk.
 However even in rare instances, things can go wrong.

 For example, there is the possibility of making an error when entering your bets.
 So you should always double and triple check that all entries are correct.
-You could for example accidentally bet on a Southampton win with both Winner Sports and Matchbook.
+You could for example accidentally bet on a Southampton win with both Bookmaker 1 & 2.
 And even with a risk free Bonus transfer, you could place a bet of more money than you intended.